Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-troubleshooting.md

 PostgreSQL® is designed to maximize its memory usage without resorting to swap, ensuring both high performance and system stability.

+In addition to managing memory to avoid swap usage, PostgreSQL® strategically employs temporary files to handle complex queries that require more resources than available in memory.
+This use of temporary disk storage helps manage large sorting or hashing operations without overburdening the system's memory, thereby maintaining performance without resorting to swap memory usage.

 Consequently, it's not necessarily an issue that 100% of the RAM is used.
 It's also perfectly fine to have only a few slower queries when indices are stored on disk because they are not used that often.